Pembroke Welsh Corgi dog breed

 With a life expectancy of 12 to 14 years, the Pembroke Welsh Corgi is a long-lived breed — a serious commitment.
 Overall a hardy breed, the Pembroke Welsh Corgi benefits from routine vet check-ups and preventive care.

-Common health areas to discuss with your vet for herding dogs breeds like the Pembroke Welsh Corgi include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Pembroke Welsh Corgi can be prone to weight gain.
 Measure meals carefully, limit treats, and ensure adequate daily exercise to keep them at a healthy weight.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Pembroke Welsh Corgi's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?